shripad-agashe/shripad-agashe.github.io/_posts/2015-08-12-Art-Of-Disorderly-Programming.md

 For systems where input arrival has characteristics of a stream i.e. it does not have a guaranteed temporal order as well as message arrival is unbounded in terms of time limit of completion we can apply CALM technique to arrive at appropriate design decisions.

-#Account as CALM
+#Creating Account as CALM

-In case of the account creation case:
+In case of the account creation:

 We can safely assert that
 __Account is valid if ( Account is created) and (Customer is Created )__.
 The statement will be true no matter order in which Account or Customer is created.